Body Beautiful provides patients with a quick understanding of how permanent makeup works and what to expect when arriving at your consultation.

 Any type of tattoo is applied using either a small electrical device (a traditional tattoo coil or rotary pen) or a hand tool.
 The needle assembly holds multiple needles to implant colored pigments.
 The FDA regulates tattoo needles and this technique is medically proven to be safe.

 The tattooing device basically works like a small sewing machine: the needle assembly rapidly moves up and down, pushing the needles into the middle layer (dermis) of the skin, implanting the chosen pigment.
-The technician holds the machine with a steady hand while guiding it along the skin.
-The speed and power is controlled by a footswitch or pedal, much like sewing machine.
+Our professional technician operates the machine with a steady hand while controlling and guiding it along the skin.
+The speed and power are controlled by a footswitch or pedal, much like a sewing machine.

 A needle penetrates the skin only a couple of millimeters as the tubes or needle caps limit the needles from penetrating any deeper.
 A double needle is used to make a very fine, delicate line, multiple needles grouped together are used for shading and more solid “fill-ins”.